 If budget is an issue, Samsung does a 43" version of this TV, but we'd recommend 55" or above.
 And we also like the Q60 model (opens in new tab) from Samsung which is a fine, ever-so-slightly older member of the QLED family to check out.

-This is the 2019 model too, so you get a bunch of Samsung's 'nice to have' features, like a universal remote (with built-in voice control - although this is very, very inconsistent), cable management around the back of the TV, and the Universal Guide with a whole bunch of streaming services already built in.
+This is a recent model too, so you get a bunch of Samsung's 'nice to have' features, like a universal remote (with built-in voice control - although this is very, very inconsistent), cable management around the back of the TV, and the Universal Guide with a whole bunch of streaming services already built in.
 It's a nice all-rounder.
-While the rest of Samsung's standard 4K TV range is cheaper, the 8000 series is best for gaming, so it's worth spending a little extra on.
+While the rest of Samsung's standard 4K TV range is cheaper, the TU8000 series is best for gaming, so it's worth spending a little extra on.

 Jargon buster - here's what 4K TV tech actually does

 This is the resolution of the image that can be displayed by your TV.
 4K refers to the resolution 3840x2160 pixels.
 It's also referred to as UHD or Ultra HD by some broadcasters or manufacturers.
 Basically, if a TV can display pictures in 3840x2160 it can be called a 4K TV or 4K ready TV.
 PS4 Pro (opens in new tab) and Xbox One X (opens in new tab) can both output a signal in 4K, and send it to your 4K TV.
 Almost all modern gaming TVs are 4K.